darkhz/invidtui/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/darkhz/invidtui)](https://goreportcard.com/report/github.com/darkhz/invidtui)
 # invidtui

 ![demo](demo/demo.gif)

-invidtui is an invidious client, which fetches data from invidious and displays a user interface in the terminal(TUI), and allows for selecting and playing Youtube audio and video.
+invidtui is an invidious client, which fetches data from invidious instances and displays a user interface in the terminal(TUI), and allows for selecting and playing Youtube audio and video.

 Currently, it is tested only on Linux.

 ## Features
-- Playlist viewer
 - Play audio or video
 - Search with history support
 - Control the video resolution
+- Ability to open, view, edit and save m3u8 playlists
 - Automatically queries the invidious API and selects the best instance

 ## Requirements